-The Austrian Teaching Assistants awards college and university graduates with the opportunity to work as teaching assistants in secondary schools across Austria.
-U.S. teaching assistants not only enhance the instruction of English as native speakers; they also are important resources for first-hand information about the "American way of life" and act as a representative of the United States.
+College and University graduates will work as teaching assistants in secondary schools across Austria.
+U.S. teaching assistants not only enhance the instruction of English as native speakers; they also are important resources for first-hand information about the "American way of life" and act as representatives of the United States.

 To learn more about working on campus, visit the Student Employment page.
 We have general job search resources here.
 For employers committed to diversity and opportunities for minorities, visit workplacediversity.com, nemnet.com, and blackcollegian.com.

 Internships and on-campus employment are excellent for accumulating work experience, developing your narrative, and broadening your network.
 Note that the list below is not comprehensive.
 Check sites such as vault.com and internships.com for more opportunities.